How Does SR-22 Coverage Work?

 Who is Required to Carry SR-22 Insurance?

-Simply put, drivers who have been convicted of serious motor vehicle-related violations, including driving without insurance, are required to carry the Texas SR-22 insurance certificate.
+Simply put, drivers who have been convicted of serious motor vehicle-related violations, including driving without insurance, are required to carry the Texas and Nevada SR-22 insurance certificate.
 The DMV notifies the individual that he or she has been designated a high-risk driver subject to the SR-22 requirement.